ztanml/fgp/README.md

 ```
 This commands trains a GP model using training data: x_train (n-by-p and each row is a feature vector), y_train (n-by-1 label vector), s_train (n-by-d, each row is a vector of protected attributes), m=1, d=1, and eps=1. 'fgp_rbf' specifies the RBF kernel and 'covkpar' specifies the bandwidth, i.e., 3.2365, for the RBF kernel. 'eo' specifies equalized odds as the fairness criterion to use.

-Upon completion, hyp holds the model structure, and hyp.f(XT) gives the prediction.
+Upon completion, hyp holds the model structure, and hyp.f(x_test) gives the prediction.
 See the following examples for demonstrations.

 ### Examples
   * plot_adult_sp.m: plots statistical parity vs prediction error on the UCI adult dataset